Lighthouse uses artificial intelligence to understand what it's looking at, so you'll only receive Pings, or custom notifications, when you want them.

 - You'll get a notification on your phone’s lock screen like a normal push notification.
-Open it and you'll have the option to dismiss it if all's well, sound the 100db siren, or dial 911 with the tap of a button.
+The notification includes an image of the activity that caused it.
+You can click to view more, and the option to snooze the Ping.

-- You'll be able to look up any alert or pings you miss in your event history, and open them to see the video clip.
+- You'll be able to look up any Pings you miss in your event history, and open them to see the video clip.

 What’s a Ping?

-- You can be pinged if an invited user comes or goes: "ping me when Jen leaves the house"
+- You can get a Ping if an invited user comes or goes: "Ping me when Jen leaves the house"

 - You can also have Lighthouse notify you if something you're expecting to happen doesn't: "tell me if Jane isn't home by 5pm."